gesellkammer/bpf4/docs/index.md

 ## Features

-Many interpolation types besides linear:
+Many interpolation and curve-fitting types:

 * spline
+* univariate splie
+* pchip (hermite)
-* half-cosine
+* cosine
 * exponential
-* fibonacci
-* exponantial half-cosine
-* pchip
 * logarithmic
 * etc.

-Interpolation types can be mixed, so that each segment has a different interpolation (with the exception of spline interpolation)
-Curves can be combined non-destructively.
-Following from the example above.
+With the exception of curve-fitting bpfs, interpolation types can be mixed, so that each segment has a different interpolation.
+Following from the example above:

 ```pyton